HsuChe/KPI-Analysis/README.md

 ![hero image](https://github.com/HsuChe/python-challenge/blob/f3e0d54ab0d2365f8a35dd1a83ef981b05c49644/Image/PyPoll_Hero.jpg)

-Visualizing and processing voting data is how we can find our the winner and calculate critical descriptions through analyzing polling data.
+Visualizing and processing voting data is how we can find our winner and calculate critical descriptions through analyzing polling data.

 Features of the dataset:
 * Voter ID: **The unique ID that each vote is identified by**